Treating Tennis Elbow

 Your treatment will depend on how inflamed your tendon is.
 The goal is to relieve your symptoms and help you regain full use of your elbow.

 Wearing a tennis elbow splint allows the inflamed tendon to rest.
-This helps it heal.
+It must be worn properly.
+It should be placed down the arm past the painful area of the elbow.
+If it is directly over the inflamed tendon, it can worsen the symptoms.
+This brace can help the tendon heal.
 Using your other hand or changing your grip also takes stress off the tendon.
-Oral anti-inflammatory medications and heat or ice can relieve pain and reduce swelling.
+Oral nonsteroidal anti-inflammatory medicines (NSAIDs) and/or ice can relieve pain and reduce swelling.

-Your doctor may give you an exercise program.
+Your healthcare provider may give you an exercise program.
 He or she may refer you to a therapist.
 The therapist will teach you to gently stretch and then strengthen the muscles around your elbow.

-Your doctor may give you injections of an anti-inflammatory, such as cortisone.
+Your healthcare provider may give you injections of an anti-inflammatory, such as cortisone.
 This helps reduce swelling.
 You may have more pain at first.
 But in a few days, your elbow should feel better.

-If your symptoms persist for a long time, or other treatments don’t work, your doctor may recommend surgery.
+If your symptoms persist for a long time, or other treatments don’t work, your healthcare provider may recommend surgery.
 Surgery repairs the inflamed tendon.